Lodray/Lodray/README.md

 # 👋 Hi there!
 I'm Zabdiel Mejía

-🛡️ “Foundation in software development and IT systems for small businesses — now transitioning into cybersecurity with a Blue Team focus.”
+🎯 **Junior Cybersecurity Analyst in training**

-**JUNIOR WEB DEVELOPER AND APP DEVELOPER**
+💻 Background in software development and IT systems for small businesses and academic projects.
-🎯 **Junior Cybersecurity Analyst**
+🛡️ Now transitioning into cybersecurity with a focus on Blue Team operations and security automation with Python.

 ## Next Objetive